 - Closer alignment of DuPont's businesses with its evolving strategic direction DuPont's overall mission is to bring world-class science and engineering to the global marketplace in the form of innovative products, materials and services.
 Increasingly, DuPont's strategic direction and business model is focused on advancing the company's integrated capabilities in biology, chemistry and materials science to further strengthen its industry-leading positions across three strategic priorities: agriculture and nutrition, advanced materials and biobased industrials.
 DuPont is focused on high potential commercial opportunities in secular growth markets in food, energy, and protection where the company's innovation, global scale and efficient execution have the potential to create valuable new outcomes.
 In addition, the Performance Chemicals Segment is highly cyclical and its performance is volatile as compared to DuPont's other businesses.
 Its leading businesses in Titanium Technologies and Fluoroproducts, and Chemical Solutions, well-established positions in attractive markets, and strong cash flow generation will be better positioned as an independent company.
-The separation and distribution will allow DuPont to continue its transformation into a higher growth, less cyclical company, resulting in greater value creation for its shareholders. - Direct Access to Capital Markets The distribution will create an independent equity and debt structure that will afford Chemours direct access to capital markets from what is expected to be a deep pool of investors that target companies in Chemours' industry and/or with its credit profile and facilitate the ability to capitalize on its unique growth opportunities.
+The separation and distribution will allow DuPont to continue its transformation into a higher growth, less cyclical company, resulting in greater value creation for its shareholders. - Elimination of capital and other constraints on the Performance Chemicals segment The separation and distribution will allow Chemours to attract capital to fund opportunities that the Performance Chemicals segment otherwise would not be able to pursue as a component of a company with a different strategic direction.
+As a stand-alone company, Chemours will have separate access to the debt and equity capital markets.